Hardening WordPress Security and Reduce Information Disclosure

 WordPress shares too much by default

 Most software packages and plugins come with a readme file to explain the purpose of the software.
 Often this file also includes installation instructions.
 With open source projects, there is commonly also a LICENSE file, specifying the related software license (like GPL, MIT, BSD).
 Then there is the CHANGELOG file, full with details about the changes made.
 Version numbers are mentioned in the latter, making it is easy to find out what particular WordPress or plugin version is installed.
 Normally not a problem, if that data was stored only locally.
-With WordPress however, those files are shared and publically available.
+With WordPress however, those files are shared and publicly available.

 WordPress is sharing its version in the HTML code of your blog or website.
 It might look innocent, but it makes is very easy to find out who is not applying his security updates.
 With automated scripts searching for this information 24/7, your site is at risk.